 Administration.
 The Plan will continue to be administered by the Board or by a committee of the Board.
-Any such committee will consist of at least two members of the Board, all of whom are "non-employee directors" within the meaning of Rule 16b-3 under the Exchange Act, who are "independent directors" within the meaning of the Listing Rules of The NASDAQ Stock Market and who are "outside directors" within the meaning of Section 162(m) of the Code.
+Any such committee will consist of at least two members of the Board, all of whom are "non-employee directors" within the meaning of Rule 16b-3 under the Exchange Act and "independent directors" within the meaning of the Listing Rules of The NASDAQ Stock Market.
 The Company expects the Compensation Committee of the Board will continue to administer the plan.
 The Board or the committee administering the plan is referred to as the "committee."
-The committee may delegate its duties, power and authority under the plan to any of the Company's officers to the extent consistent with applicable Delaware corporate law, except with respect to participants subject to Section 16 of the Exchange Act and with respect to any incentive award that is intended to meet the performance-based compensation exemption under Section 162(m) of the Code.
+The committee may delegate its duties, power and authority under the plan to any of the Company's officers to the extent consistent with applicable Delaware corporate law, except with respect to participants subject to Section 16 of the Exchange Act.

 The committee has the authority to determine all provisions of incentive awards consistent with terms of the Plan, including the eligible recipients who will be granted one or more incentive awards under the Plan, the nature and extent of the incentive awards to be made to each participant, the time or times when incentive awards will be granted, the duration of each incentive award, and the restrictions and other conditions to which the payment or vesting of incentive awards may be subject.
 The committee has the authority to pay the economic value of any incentive award in the form of cash, the Company's common stock or any combination of both, and may amend or modify the terms of outstanding incentive awards (except for any prohibited "repricing" of options, discussed below) so long as the amended or modified terms are permitted under the Plan and any adversely affected participant has consented to the amendment or modification.
+The committee may not grant incentive awards (other than "exempted awards" as described below) that vest or become exercisable less than twelve months after the grant of the such award.
+For purposes of this minimum vesting requirement, "exempted awards" include incentive awards granted prior to April 10, 2020 and those incentive awards granted on or after April 10, 2020 for up to a maximum 5% of the total number of shares of Common Stock available for future grants under the Plan as of April 10, 2020.